David Gilbert (snooker player)

 David Gilbert (born 12 June 1981) is an English professional snooker player who has won one ranking title.
 Never having previously been beyond the last 16 of a ranking event, Gilbert reached the final of the 2015 International Championship where he lost 5–10 to John Higgins.
 On 22 January 2019 he hit the milestone of the 147th maximum break, in the Championship League.
-On 4 May 2019 he narrowly missed out on his first World Snooker Championship final, losing out 16–17 to John Higgins in the semi-final.
+On 4 May 2019 he narrowly missed out on his first World Snooker Championship final, losing 16–17 to John Higgins in the semi-final.
 On 13 August 2021 Gilbert won his first world ranking title, the 2021 Championship League, beating Mark Allen 3–1 in the final.

-Gilbert is a former World Snooker Young Player of Distinction.

 Snooker career

 Early career

 Gilbert began his professional career by playing UK Tour in 1999, at the time the second-level professional tour.
 In the 2007–08 season Gilbert reached the last 32 of three tournaments without progressing further.
 Most notably he qualified for the 2007 World Championship where he led Stephen Hendry 5–1, before succumbing to a 7–10 defeat.
 To qualify he beat Alfie Burden, Gerard Greene and Mark King.

 The other two were the 2007 Welsh Open – where he won his two qualifying matches then beat James Wattana in the last 48 in Newport, before losing 0–5 to Steve Davis – and the 2008 Grand Prix, where he again faced Hendry and again challenged him before succumbing 4–5.

 Gilbert went one better at the 2009 Welsh Open, beating Mark Williams and Joe Perry before losing to Mark Selby in the last 16.